aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-design/powerpoint-fonts/embedded-font/_index.md

 type: docs
 weight: 40
 url: /net/embedded-font/
-keywords: "Fonts, embedded fonts, add fonts, PowerPoint presentation C#, Csharp, Aspose.Slides for .NET"
+keywords:
+- fonts
+- embedded fonts
+- add fonts
+- PowerPoint
+- presentation
+- C#
+- Csharp
+- Aspose.Slides for .NET
-description: "Use embedded fonts in PowerPoint presentation in C# or .NET"
+description: "Use embedded fonts in PowerPoint presentations in C# or .NET"
 ---

 **Embedded fonts in PowerPoint** are useful when you want your presentation to appear correctly when opened on any system or device.
 If you used a third-party or non-standard font because you got creative with your work, then you have even more reasons to embed your font.
 Otherwise (without embedded fonts), the texts or numbers on your slides, the layout, styling, etc. may change or turn into confusing rectangles.